How Backward Chaining Can Help With Learning New Tasks

 If you haven’t already, you may wish to read the page on forward chaining.
 You don’t need to read about forward chaining to understand this technique.
 But it’s a good idea to know both.

 That way, if one method doesn’t work very well, you can try the other.
+As you may realize, no one technique will work for everyone.
+Different children often need different approaches to learning.

 What is Backward Chaining?